This post may contain affiliate links. Please read our disclosure policy.

 She is steadfast and stable: the buttercream version of the best friend who always has your back and will pick up your call no matter the time!

 This SMB is the perfect amount of sweetness and is light and silky.
 It almost melts in your mouth!
-I have flavored mine with my caramel sauce, specifically the wet caramel sauce in this video, but it would work with either!
-You can also flavor it with vanilla extract and beans, lemon curd, melted chocolate, berry jam or any number of extracts.
+I have flavored mine with my caramel sauce!
+You can also flavor it with vanilla extract like in this Swiss Meringue Buttercream, lemon curd, melted chocolate, mixed berry jam or any number of extracts.
 It really is the perfect base for any flavor!

 What are the benefits of Caramel SMB?